Lyquix/php-git-deploy/README.md

 ## Server Setup

+These instructions were created for Ubuntu 14.04 but you should be able to adjust them to other Linux flavors.

 If you are using a private repository start here.
 If you are using a public repository you can jump ahead to the point indicated below.

 * Log in as the PHP user (e.g. www-data):